pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-ask-for-an-app-live-trial.md

 * You ask them to arrange for a single staff member to be available to answer questions that come through the app that day
 * You run the trial for day, and then study the results, interview customers, etc

 The more constraints you can add to your trial, the less investment you’ll need up-front.
-There are fewer unknowns.

 ## Getting to the App Trial